iRustom/Sequential-Signed-Multiplier/README.md

 - -128 x 127

 Our program has been flashed onto our FPGA which we will bring with us to present in class.
+Please refer to journal.md for detailed updates on our progress through the project